Juank628/to_do_list/README.md

 ### Usage

-This page registers books with author and title of the book.
-To register a book:
+This page registers to-do activities.
+To register an activity:
-1. Type the author's name.
+1. Type the activity's description.
-2. Type the book's title.
-3. Click on Add button below.
+2. Press enter key.
-4. The books will be added to the list and will be displayed.
+3. The activity will be added to the list and will be displayed.

 To remove a book from the list:
-1. Find the book in the list.
+1. Find the activity in the list.
-2. Click on remove button for the respective book.
+2. Click on the more button for the respective activity.
+3. Click on the delete button.

 <!-- AUTHORS -->